 - fabrication of signs and symptoms.
-This may include fabrication of past medical history - fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
-This may also include falsification of letters and documents - induction of illness by a variety of means.
+This may include fabrication of past medical history. - fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
+This may also include falsification of letters and documents. - induction of illness by a variety of means.

-If we are concerned that a child may be suffering from fabricated or induced illness, we will inform children's social care.
+If we are concerned that a child may be suffering from fabricated or induced illness, we will follow the HIPS protocol and inform children's social care.
 Mental Health

-Class teachers see their pupils day in, day out.
+Form tutors and class teachers see their pupils day in, day out.
 They know them well and are well placed to spot changes in behaviour that might indicate an emerging problem with the mental health and emotional wellbeing of pupils.
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.